 We are strongly committed to providing graded responsibility for residents as they progress through our program and care for our large patient population.
 These patients reflect the diverse ethnic and socioeconomic backgrounds of San Francisco, including those of economic disadvantage.
 Our faculty are on duty in the hospital at all times to provide residents with supervision and immediate consultation.
 The high ratio of staff to residents in the ambulatory setting promotes strong oversight and education.
 The camaraderie among the residents and faculty creates a supportive environment conducive to learning and individual growth.
 Our teaching program is designed to foster a sense of intellectual curiosity and to stimulate residents to develop the life-long learning habits needed to master the evolving information required to provide quality obstetric, gynecologic, and primary health care for women.

 In addition to sponsoring the ObGyn Residency training program, our San Francisco Medical Center supports many other learners in Undergraduate, Graduate and Post-Graduate Medical Education.
-We regularly have UCSF MS 3’s on ob, gyn and ambulatory services, as well as hosting MS 4’s for sub-internships in Gynecology and in High-Risk Obstetrics.
+We regularly have UCSF MS 3’s on ob, gyn and ambulatory services, as well as hosting MS 4’s for sub-internships.
 We have introduced a new longitudinal MS3 year-long clinical clerkship with UCSF.
 We support SFGH/UCSF PGY 2 & 3 Family Medicine Residents on our obstetrical service.
 We have a joint UCSF/Kaiser San Francisco Gyn-Onc fellowship; and we support the UCSF/Kaiser East Bay FPMRS fellowship with rotations in transgender medicine at our Medical Center.
-Outside of ObGyn, there are many other residencies and fellowship programs that our Medical Center supports either independently or with UCSF, including: IM, pediatrics, surgery, Cardiology, Heme-Onc, GI, EM, Vascular Surgery, Anesthesia.
+Outside of ObGyn, there are many other residencies and fellowship programs that our Medical Center supports either independently or with UCSF, including: IM, Pediatrics, Surgery, Cardiology, Heme-Onc, GI, EM, Vascular Surgery, Anesthesia.

 Caring for vulnerable populations – Transgender Health